Book Now

 Start with tension, end with laughter.
 That is usually how it goes.

 At Sherlocked, teams step into richly layered stories inside historic Amsterdam locations.
 In the Beurs van Berlage, up to 19 people can split across three rooms and compare notes afterward.
-For larger groups, Time Crimes scales the experience up to 100 players without losing its soul.
+For groups of 25+ people, we offer our large group team-building game.

 Escape rooms ask something honest from a team.
 Who takes the lead?
 Who listens?
 Who notices the small details?
 It is messy, occasionally frustrating, and deeply revealing in the best way.